ckspyy/StorytellingAndStreamingData/Readme1.txt

-This live streaming is for tweets from New York City  (frequency every 10mins)
+This live streaming is for tweets about SuperBowl  (frequency every 10mins)

 Name: Yao Yang
 Date: Feb 10, 2016  1:00 am